-To help integrate a new employee into the team setting, be sure to make introductions right away.
+To help integrate a new employee into the team setting, be sure to make introductions right away and provide an onboarding checklist.
 If you know of things the new hire has in common with a member of the team, call it out!
-Building those friendships and reinforcing ties from the beginning will make for a happy and productive team atmosphere.
+Building those friendships and reinforcing ties from the beginning will make for effective onboarding.

 Learning Pace & Style

 No two new hires are the same, so we never go through training the same way twice.
 The art of training lies in creating a solid training plan and tailoring it to each individual.
 Recognize strengths, weaknesses, and learning preferences from one hire to another and adjusting to what works best for them.